Rendezvous Days Reenactment at Minnesota's Grand Portage National Monument

 At the pow-wow, there are lots of vendors displaying for sale a wide range of Native arts, crafts and food.
 This is a free event that includes a 1 and 3-mile walk/run, live music, and horseshoe and softball tournaments.

-The 2015 reenactment and Powwow will take place Friday through Sunday, August 7-9.
+The next reenactment and Powwow will take place in August 2019.

 © 2009 Deb Kingsbury